Power in Breathing

 Even while backpacking or hiking, my experience in nature seems to take on more sensory delight with deep consumption of clean mountain air.
 The colors are more crisp, the boulders, cliffs, crags, and clouds more detailed; the flowers and foliage more fragrant.
 The experience is more refined with the deep breath of crisp, clean air.
 One becomes part of the landscape, a member of the animal kingdom, a curious witness to the majesty of nature.
 Through conscious breathing, one is able to experience a new connection to the natural world.

-Now that we have touched on a few of the benefits of the power of the breath, let’s take it into practice with a trial example of “Box Breathing”, I invite you to follow.
 First, sit or stand erect.
 Visualize the straight spine from the tailbone to the crown of the head.
 Begin with the tongue resting at the roof of the mouth, lips gently closed.
 Start to breathe in through the nostrils slowly, focusing on the air coming in through the sinuses and into the lungs for the count of four, hold the breath at the top for a count of 4, then allow the breath to gently escape for the same slow count of four, holding the “empty breath” for a count of four.
 Repeat this for several breaths.

 Next, as you feel the nervous system begin to slow down, you may lengthen the breath to 6 counts in and 6 counts out.
 As you do so, now focus on beginning the breath at the base of the stomach and lower back.
 As the breath comes in gently, let it fill upward into the ribcage.
 Allowing the ribs and chest cavity to expand around the sides, into the back as well as the chest.
 Continue drawing the breath up into the shoulder blades, under the collar bone and the base of the neck.
 You have just elevated the expansion of your lungs.
 Then, slowly allow the breath to escape, like a deflating balloon.

 Take a few breaths now, envisioning this “full body inflation.”
 Starting low, moving up through the body, expanding in areas you don’t usually experience filling with air.
 I think of it as the “Whiskey Barrel Breath.”
 Imagine the breath like a liquid, and the body as the barrel.
 Each breath begins expanding each porous stave, or wooden slat, of a whiskey barrel.
 Evenly and fully, it begins filling with the “Prana,” the oxygen, the life.
 The barrel expands outward, evenly, becoming fuller and fuller.
 Maybe allow the breath at the very top of inhalation to linger for a minute, holding the air in as long as it is comfortable, and maybe see if you can sip in just a little more breath, evenly expanding the “barrel”.
-Then when you’re ready, allow it to escape with the same slow, rhythmic ease, through an imaginary straw.
+Then when you’re ready, allow it to escape with the same slow, rhythmic ease.
 Remember to be mindful and grateful for the richness of life it carries into every cell!

 You may actually feel a small pop here, or crackle there, as bones and tissues expand in areas that are normally stagnant, continuing this breathing cycle for 3 - 5 minutes.
 After some practice, you may want to increase to 10 or even 15 minutes.
 Always staying mindful of what sensations you feel in the body.